What happens when an entire culture steps onto existentially thin ice

 But what those who marched to the western front in 1914 could not possibly know was the grisly extent to which protracted firepower intensive modern warfare, with its gigantic artillery attacks, use of poison gas and astronomically casualty intensive infantry assaults through barbed wire entanglements against machine gun fortified entrenchments, could tear the stuffing out of European society….and find out its accumulated weaknesses.

-Psychological injury known as ‘shell shock’ became ‘a thing’, despite the reluctance of military authorities to recognise it as such, in a winner takes all conflict where the combatant party capable of absorbing the most pulverisingly brutal punishment for longest would win.
+Psychological injury known as ‘shell shock’ (battered soldier syndrome perhaps?) became ‘a thing’, despite the reluctance of military authorities to recognize it as such, in a winner takes all conflict where the combatant party capable of absorbing the most pulverizingly brutal punishment for longest would win.
 But even the most ruthless military denialism could not prevent men from mentally ‘snapping’ and being reduced to helplessly dysfunctional incoherence that would require evacuation and some kind of treatment regime.
 80,000 men (BBC: Shell Shock during WW1) out of the total of 5 million who joined the British army (of whom 744,000 were killed and overall 1.675 million wounded - Wikipedia: WW1 casualties) ended up as officially recognised as psychologically wounded.

 What they found was that for a majority of cases, if the patients were kept in field hospitals as close to the front and their old unit as possible, within hearing of the guns and treated as if they were going to get better soon and ‘go home’ to their comrades, they were much more likely to get better than disappearing them into sanatoriums either well to the rear of the front or back in the home country.